While some State Archives are restricted for extended periods of time, there are avenues available to apply for access to them.

 - The agency may contact you for further to obtain information to assist in deciding if access will be granted.
 Exact details of this process will vary depending upon the agency and the sensitivity of the information required.
 In cases where information is required for family history purposes (eg. prisoner records) it may be necessary to obtain written authorisation from the person involved, or to prove direct descent in the case that the person is no longer alive - this is for the relevant agency to advise.

-- When a decision has been made you will be notified by the agency in writing.
-You will need to bring the letter of authorisation to the State Records Office to view these records.
-In a few circumstances a copy of the permission letter may be emailed or faxed to the SRO, but ultimately it is up to the client to retain the permission letter with them while viewing restricted records in the SRO.
+- When a decision has been made you will be notified by the agency.
+You will need to bring the advice to the State Records Office authorising you to view these records.
+In a few circumstances a copy of the permission letter may be emailed to the SRO, but ultimately it is up to the client to retain the permission letter with them while viewing restricted records in the SRO.

-- The authorisation letter should also indicate the circumstances under whcih copying of restricted records is permitted.
+- The authorisation letter should also indicate the circumstances under which copying of restricted records is permitted.

-SRO Search Room staff will only make restricted access items available to you once they have sighted the letter of authorisation giving you permission to access the relevant files.
-Therefore you must bring your letter of authorisation with you when you visit to view restricted access materials.
-Search Room staff may make a copy of your authorisation letter and this will be placed in a file at the desk for the reference of Search Room staff.
+SRO staff can only make restricted access items available to you once they have sighted the advice authorising you with permission to access the relevant files.
+Therefore you must bring your advice with you when you visit to view restricted access materials.
+SRO staff may make a copy of your authorisation advice and this will be filed for reference of SRO staff.